-V{BAT} of NEH7100 is actively limited to a programmable voltage level to protect the storage element against over-charging.
+V{BAT} of NEH7110 is actively limited to a configurable voltage level to protect the storage element against over-charging.
 The level should be chosen such that it is close to, but below the allowed maximum charge voltage as specified in the storage element data sheet.
 This over-voltage protection applies for both charging via energy harvesting and charging via USB port.
-The OVP level can be set via register 0x00, see [Table 17](#) as well as [Section 7.3.7](#).
+The OVP level can be set via hardcoding, [Section 7.3.7](#).